-The internal UCITS (i.e. UCITS managed by an entity of Indosuez Wealth Management Group) in which the Mandate invests are subject to a detailed look-through analysis of the ESG profile of the corresponding issuers, by applying the Indosuez Wealth Management Group's ESG rating methodology, as described below.
+The Internal UCITS (i.e. the UCITS managed by an entity of the Indosuez Wealth Management Group) invested in by the Mandate are subject to a detailed look-through analysis of the ESG profile of the corresponding issuers, by applying the Indosuez Wealth Management Group's ESG rating methodology, as described below.

-Evaluation of the ESG rating based on a look-through analysis of the Indosuez Wealth Management Group internal UCITS
+Evaluation of the ESG rating based on a look-through analysis of the Indosuez Wealth Management Group Internal UCITS

-The Indosuez Wealth Management Group draws on the analysis of an external data provider, which has dedicated resources and teams with ESG-related experience.
-The data provider assigns monthly ESG ratings to target investments based on the analysis of 37 environmental, social and governance criteria, comprising 16 generic criteria and 21 criteria specific to the different sectors and several data providers.
-The ESG ratings received are converted by applying a rating grid specific to the Indosuez Wealth Management Group on a scale of 0 (lowest rating) to 100 (highest rating).
+The Indosuez Wealth Management Group draws on the analysis of an external provider, which has dedicated resources and teams with ESG-related experience.
+The provider assigns monthly ESG ratings to issuers based on the analysis of 37 environmental, social and governance criteria, comprising 16 generic criteria and 21 criteria specific to the different sectors and relies on several specialised data providers.
+The ESG ratings are converted by applying a rating grid specific to the Indosuez Wealth Management Group on a scale of 0 (lowest rating) to 100 (highest rating).

-Sustainable investment refers to an investment in an economic activity that contributes to an environmental or social objective, provided that it does not cause material harm to any of these objectives and that the companies receiving the investments apply good governance practices.
+A sustainable investment is an investment in an economic activity that contributes to an environmental or social objective, provided that it does not cause material harm to any such objective and that the companies in which the financial product is invested apply good governance practices.

-The EU taxonomy is a classification system instituted by Regulation (EU) 2020/8 52, which lists environmentally sustainable economic activities.
+The EU Taxonomy is a

+classification system established by Regulation (EU) 2020/852, which lists environmentally sustainable economic activities.

-This regulation does not establish a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective are not necessarily aligned with the taxonomy.
+This regulation does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.